-Here’s something you might not know: Your customers expect they’ll have a lousy experience with you.
+Here’s something you might not know: Your customers

 Not because you’ve done anything wrong (I hope), but because the home services industry, as a whole, has a bad reputation for showing up late, being discourteous, making a mess, and ripping people off.